HeringtonPress/OLC-Glog/WIP.md

   afterwards.

   ### On Their Turn
-  A PC or enemy can do one of the following:
+  A PC or enemy can do two of the following:

   • Make an Attack roll against a target.

-  • Run about 50’+Movement (or 60’).

-  • Make a charge attack against a target (Move 20’+Movement and then make an Attack roll).

   • Cast a spell or activate a magic item.

   • Retrieve an item from a non-quickdraw slot.